fielddaylab/workflows/README.md

 # Field Day GitHub-CI Action Workflows
+This folder needs to be included as a submodule in the ".github" folder of a project that wishes to use it.
+See fielddaylab/aqualab for an example use.

 ## Unity WebGL Build `WebGL.yml`
-This workflow will download Unity and create a WebGL build of the project, then capture the build as an artifact and deploy to a specificed host behind a GlobalProtect Firewall.
+This workflow will download Unity and create a WebGL build of the project, capture the build as an artifact and deploy to a specificed host behind a GlobalProtect Firewall.

 This process requires various "secrets" to be configured in the project's 'Settings > Options > Secrets'.